zowe/docs-site/docs/user-guide/address-security-requirements.md

 ### ZWESIUSR

-This is a started task ID used to run the PROCLIB `ZWESISTC` that launches the [cross memory server](./configure-xmem-server.md) (also known as ZIS).
-It must have a valid OMVS segment.
+This is a started task ID used to run the PROCLIB `ZWESISTC` that launches the [cross memory server (ZIS)](./configure-xmem-server.md).
+This started task ID must have a valid OMVS segment.

 ### ZWEADMIN

-This is a group that `ZWESVUSR` and `ZWESIUSR` should belong to.
-It must have a valid OMVS segment.
+ZWEADMIN is a group that `ZWESVUSR` and `ZWESIUSR` should belong to.
+This group must have a valid OMVS segment.

 ### zowe_user